Mission

 Initiatives

-Currently the Center is engaged in the following programs:
+Currently the Center is engaged in the following initiatives:

-• The Public School Collaborative has developed a model of collaborative governance of school systems that has spread to 33 districts in New Jersey, and is currently being implemented by the Ministry of Basic Education in South Africa throughout the country.
+• The Public School Collaborative has developed a model of collaborative governance of school systems that has spread to 32 districts in New Jersey, and is currently being implemented throughout South Africa by the Department of Basic Education, the Education Labour Relations Council, and the seven education unions.
 It is also continuing a stream of research in those districts and others throughout the US and South Africa.
 This work has linked student achievement outcomes to labor management partnerships at the district and school levels as well as teacher collaboration within and between schools.

 Past efforts have included: